Daniel Balavoine: Vendeur de Larmes

-International Work
+International work

 Loin des yeux de l'Occident

 In 1983, Balavoine participated in his first Paris-Dakar Rally.
-Victim of a breakdown during the first run, he followed the rest of the race as a spectator and discovered Africa.
+A victim of a breakdown during the first run, he followed the rest of the race as a spectator and discovered Africa.
 What he saw shocked him: "When, arriving in a small village, we saw a kid looking for flies in order to eat them, there was nothing more to say."
 After that, he went to Scotland to write his seventh album.
 Very inspired by his African experience, he released Loin des yeux de L'Occident (Far from the Eyes of the West).
 According to music specialists, this last record is also his most politically committed.
 He talks about Third World women in "Pour la femme veuve qui s'éveille" ("For the widow who is waking up"), torture in "Frappe avec la tête" ("Strike with the head"), drugs in "Poisson dans la cage" ("Fish in the cage") and South American dictatorships in "Revolucion".

 The melody, very close to one by Peter Gabriel, mixes electronic music (electrical guitar, keyboards etc.) with world music ambient with African drums.

 During the same year, he also starred in the musical Abbacadabra, alongside ABBA's Frida Lyngstad.
 They performed the song "Belle" together.

 Following a terrorist bombing in Beirut, Balavoine, whose brother, Yves, was stationed, created a polemic by insulting the French veterans and the government that were pushing the war.
-Two weeks later, he made a public apology for the disorder he created.
+Two weeks later, he gave a public apology for the disorder he created.

 In 1984, Balavoine returned on the road for a yearlong tour across France.
 For this new tour, Balavoine introduced new technologies like Vari-Lite lights and HF tech.
 Balavoine looked for the perfect sound and the perfect ambiance rather than the set, which was furnished sparsely.
 All his songs were rewritten with very pronounced rock arrangements.

 In July, at age 31, Balavoine became a father for the first time.
 Touched and blessed by the event, he wrote a brand new song "Dieu que c'est beau!" ("God it's so beautiful!") and included it in his tour set list.

-He also wrote a full album for his friend Catherine Ferry, using for the first time his Fairlight synthesizer.
+He also wrote a full album for his friend Catherine Ferry, using his Fairlight synthesizer for the first time.